nathan-folsom/jotai-composition/src/article.md

 ### List Renderer

-This component now only implements logic related to rendering the list.
+This component only implements logic related to rendering the list.
 Clean!

 ```
 function List({ state }: ListProps) {